 Orignally from San Jose, California, McGowan spent most of her childhood writing short stories and reading Harry Potter aloud (quite dramatically!) to anyone who would listen.
 She was first introduced to the magic of theater at Presentation High School with her first role of "Fangirl 3" in Singing in the Rain.
 She was hooked!

 As a first-generation college student, she truly understands the transformative power of education, especially theater and literature.
 McGowan works to create authentic, engaging experiences for her students that connect to their everyday lives.

-Laura McGowan has led the technical theater program at Sehome for the past six years with the goal of making technical theater accessible for all students.
+Laura McGowan has led the technical theater program at Sehome for the past seven years with the goal of making technical theater accessible for all students.
 She teaches the Technical Theater class, manages events in the theater space, runs the stage crew, and works hard to keep everyone safe in a working theater.

 Some might say Laura got her big break in theater as the dog in her kindergarten play of Cinderella, but she truly discovered theater working as the Sound Tech for Once On This Island at her high school when she was a sophomore.
 She fell in love with tech theater’s blend of technology and storytelling and has been hooked ever since.

 Laura is a member of the United States Institute of Theater Technicians (USITT), Women In Tech, and the Educational Theater Association (ETA).
 She trained at Western Washington University, and attended The Broadway Teacher’s Workshop in NYC.